CELL TALK 6-8

 Remediation:

-• Allow students to explain how they showed the characteristics of their system(s) in their artwork orally.
+• Allow students to orally explain how they used color, placement and movement in their artwork to visualize each system.

 ADDITIONAL RESOURCES